 1. Plate your food in odd numbers

 Our mind is tricky – it perceives things in odd numbers and the lack of balance as more visually interesting than those in even numbers, even if they are exactly the same things!
 So, try counting your food.
-When you are serving your main dish such as shrimp or scallops, or even vegetables like asparagus and pearl onions, serve them in 3 or 5 instead of 4 or 6.
+When you serve your main dish such as shrimp or scallops, or even vegetables like asparagus and pearl onions, serve them in 3 or 5 instead of 4 or 6.

 2. Choose the appropriate dinnerware